RobTillaart/I2CKeyPad/README.md

 ## Interrupts

-(Note not tested yet)

-Since version 0.2.1 the library should be able to generate interrupts on the PCF8574 when a key is pressed.
-This could make checking the keypad far more efficient.
+Since version 0.2.1 the library enables the PCF8574 to generate interrupts on the PCF8574 when a key is pressed.
+This makes checking the keypad far more efficient.
+See examples.

 ## Char mapping